Mom's Best Recipes

 How to Store and Reheat

-• Fridge: Cool completely, then store in an airtight container.
-Best within 4 days.
+Refrigerate: Let the squash cool completely, then store in an airtight container for up to 4 days.

 Common Questions